 The holidays are a time to show kindness, even to yourself.
 Remember that there will be many days over the next month and a half for you to try out these recipes and make this one of your healthiest, happiest holiday seasons ever.

-Good luck — and don’t forget to send me pics of anything you make! :)
+Good luck — and don’t forget to leave a comment below if you try one (or more) of the recipes shared here and share photos of anything you make! :)